shaliulab/idoc_docs/docs/usage.md

 Usage
 # **Running an IDOC experiment**

 This section will provide you with the necessary steps for running an IDOC experiment.
-There are a variety of experiment designs that can be used, of which the main 3 will be covered here.
-However, many of these steps can be modified to accommodate other protocols or added steps, should you wish to customize certain parameters.
+The core principle for carrying out an IDOC run will remain the same, regardless of your experimental design.
+Variations between experimental plans will mainly depend on which paradigm you subject the flies to, and how you treat the flies between IDOC sessions.

 **Odour preparation**